 The three Authentication frames have the Authentication Algorithm Number field set to 9 (EDPKE Authentication).

-EDPKE AKMP is used instead of PASN AKMP.

-The RSNE indicates EDPKE instead of PASN.

-The PTK is generated as specified in 12.16.9.3.4 (PTKSA derivation and MIC computation(#726) with EDPKE authentication).
+(#180)(#180)The PTK is generated as specified in 12.16.9.3.4 (PTKSA derivation and MIC computation(#726) with EDPKE authentication).

+The PASN requirement of group addressed traffic not allowed, i.e., setting the Group Data Cipher Suite and the Group Management Cipher Suite to 00-0F-AC:7, does not apply for EDPKE.(#172)

+The PASN requirement of setting MFPR to 1 in the RSN Capabilities field does not apply for EDPKE.(#172)

+The PASN requirement of setting No Pairwise bit to 0 in the RSNE does not apply for EDPKE.(#172)

+NOTE – In RSN Capabilities field, there is no No Pairwise bit.
+(See 9.4.2.23.4 (RSN capabilities))

 For MLO, the first Authentication frame can be sent by(#728) any of the non-AP STA affiliated with the non-AP MLD.
-The RA field of an Authentication frame in response to an Authentication frame from the peer shall be set to the TA field of the Authentication frame from the peer.
+The RA field of the second(#293) Authentication frame in response to the first Authentication(#293) frame (#729)shall be set to the TA field of the first Authentication frame(#729).
+The RA field of the third Authentication frame in response to the second Authentication frame shall be set to the TA field of the second Authentication frame. (#293)

 TGbi Editor: Instruction: Modify 12.16.9.3.2 as follows